SatvikHGupta/Pathalogy/README.md

 A modern and production-ready **Pathology Lab frontend application** built using **React 19 and Vite**, styled with **Tailwind CSS**, and deployed using **Docker, Nginx, Jenkins CI/CD, and GitHub Actions**.

-This project demonstrates **frontend engineering combined with DevOps best practices**, making it suitable for real-world production use and portfolio showcasing.

 ---